FaCT: Faithful Concept Traces for Explaining Neural Network Decisions: Introduction

 Our contributions are thus as follows: \begin{itemize} \item We propose a model with inherent concept-basis that is used as part of the forward process.
 The concepts are shared across classes and exist across depth and \textbf{generalize across architectures (CNNs and ViTs)}. \item We demonstrate how to \textbf{faithfully measure contribution of every concept to the output}, and quantitatively show it outperforms existing approximate concept-importance measures. \item We demonstrate how to \textbf{faithfully visualize every concept at input-level} and through a user-study with control groups show how such visualizations impact the interpretability. \item We propose a \textbf{novel concept-consistency evaluation metric} for concepts across images for both shared (ours) and class-specific (prior-work) concept sets. \end{itemize}

-Our models remain competitive on ImageNet, while providing faithful concept-based explanation with a diverse (shared) concept basis.
-We quantitatively demonstrate how our concepts are more consistent, and through a user-study, how they are more interpretable than baselines.
+Our models remain competitive on ImageNet~\cite{deng2009imagenet}, while providing faithful concept-based {explanations} with a diverse (shared) concept basis.
+We quantitatively demonstrate {that} our concepts are more consistent, and through a user-study, {that} they are more interpretable than baselines.